In your current role, how often do you write code to complete your work objectives? | Percentage |

 Where respondents first learned to code

-These results only show where people first learned to code.
-They do not show all the settings in which they had learned to code, to what extent, or how long ago.
+These data only show where people first learned to code.
+They do not show all the settings in which they learned to code, to what extent, or how long ago.

 ---|---|